-Figure 3.4: Mean number of birds recorded per count station for relatively rare or inconspicuous native forest bird species recorded in Wellington City reserves between 2011 and 2014 (error bars represent 95% confidence limits).
+Figure 3.4: Mean number of birds recorded per count station for relatively rare or inconspicuous native forest bird species recorded in Wellington City reserves between 2011 and 2015 (error bars represent 95% confidence limits).

-Blackbird (Turdus merula), chaffinch (Fringilla coelebs), starling (Sturnus vulgaris), house sparrow (Passer domesticus) and dunnock (Prunella modularis) have been the five most frequentlyencountered introduced bird species recorded in Wellington City reserves between 2011 and 2014.
-Blackbird has been the most abundant species, with encounter rates exceeding those of even the most common native bird species detected during these surveys.
-Moreover, the mean number of blackbirds encountered per bird count station has increased by 30% between 2011 and 2014, from 2.3 birds counted per station in 2011 to 3.0 bird per station in 2014 ($F{3,796} = 5.24$, p = 0.0014; one-way ANOVA).
-Encounter rates for chaffinch have not changed significantly between 2011 and 2014, with a mean of 0.9 - 1.0 birds detected per count each year ($F{3,796} = 0.66$, p = 0.5758; one-way ANOVA).
+Blackbird (Turdus merula), chaffinch (Fringilla coelebs), starling (Sturnus vulgaris), house sparrow (Passer domesticus) and dunnock (Prunella modularis) have been the five most frequently-encountered introduced bird species recorded in Wellington City reserves between 2011 and 2015.
+Blackbird has been the most abundant and/or conspicuous species, with encounter rates exceeding those of even the most common native bird species detected during these surveys.
+Moreover, the mean number of blackbirds encountered per bird count station has increased significantly between 2011 and 2015, from a low of 2.3 birds counted per station in 2011 to a high of 3.0 bird per station in 2014 ($F{4,995} = 4.89$, p = 0.00066; one-way ANOVA).
+Encounter rates for chaffinch have not changed significantly between 2011 and 2015, with a mean of 0.9 - 1.1 birds detected per count each year ($F{4,995} = 1.54$, p = 0.187; one-way ANOVA).
 Starlings on the other hand varied from 0.2 - 0.4 birds per count each year, with a significant decrease in encounter rate observed between 2012 and 2013 (z = 1.96, p = 0.00173; two-tailed z-test).
-Both house sparrow and dunnock encounter rates have been significantly and consistently higher in 2012-2014 than in 2011, however this is likely to be a consequence of the change in observers that occurred between the 2011 and 2012 counts (McArthur et al, 2013a).
+Both house sparrow and dunnock encounter rates have been significantly and consistently higher in 2012-2015 than in 2011, however this is likely to be a consequence of the change in observers that occurred between the 2011 and 2012 counts (McArthur et al, 2013a).

-Figure 3.5: Mean number of birds recorded per count station for relatively common or conspicuous introduced bird species recorded in Wellington City reserves between 2011 and 2014 (error bars represent 95% confidence limits).
+Figure 3.5: Mean number of birds recorded per count station for relatively common or conspicuous introduced bird species recorded in Wellington City reserves between 2011 and 2015 (error bars represent 95% confidence limits).

-The remaining introduced bird species that have been recorded between 2011 and 2014 were all encountered at a rate of less than 0.6 birds per count station (Figure 3.6).
+The remaining introduced bird species that have been recorded between 2011 and 2015 were all encountered at a rate of less than 0.6 birds per count station (Figure 3.6).
 Mean encounter rates for goldfinch (Carduelis carduelis) and yellowhammer (Emberiza citrinella) remained significantly higher in 2012-2014 than in 2011, likely to be a result of the previously-described observer effect (McArthur et al, 2013a).
 Redpolls (C. flammea) and feral chickens (Gallus gallus) continued to be encountered each year between 2012 and 2014, despite neither species having been detected during the 2011 counts.

-No crimson rosellas (Platycercus elegans) have been detected during any of the five-minute bird counts carried out over the past four years.
-A small population of crimson rosellas became established in western and north-western suburbs of Wellington City around 1963, with credible sightings of birds occurring as recently as the mid-1990s (Galbraith, 2013; Heather & Robertson, 2015; New Zealand eBird database, http://ebird.org/content/newzealand/; accessed 18/09/2015).
+No crimson rosellas (Platycercus elegans) have been detected during any of the five-minute bird counts carried out over the past five years.
+A small population of crimson rosellas became established in western and north-western suburbs of Wellington City around 1963, with credible sightings of birds occurring as recently as the mid-1990s (Galbraith, 2013; Heather & Robertson, 2015; New Zealand eBird database, http://ebird.org/content/newzealand/; accessed 24/06/2016).
 This result provides additional confirmation that this crimson rosella population has now apparently either died out or has become absorbed into the local eastern rosella (P. eximius) population.

-Figure 3.6: Mean number of birds recorded per count station for relatively rare or inconspicuous introduced bird species recorded in Wellington City reserves between 2011 and 2014 (error bars represent 95% confidence limits).
+Figure 3.6: Mean number of birds recorded per count station for relatively rare or inconspicuous introduced bird species recorded in Wellington City reserves between 2011 and 2015 (error bars represent 95% confidence limits).